GouHadou/CSCC-DC/CSCCDC-pk3/README.txt

 Cutstuff Community Classes Director's Cut is a class mod focused around rebooting the CSCC brand of mods with a higher focus on polish and gameplay by designing around more modern ideals and references.
 Focus is put onto community feedback and development to create a mod that has value past novelty by being proactive in dealing with balance and design issues, while still respecting the wishes of creators and giving a healthy environment to work in.
-Classes will be noted in here with their designer and code contributors.
+Classes will be noted in here with their designer, code contributors, and asset contributors.
+Designers and code contributors listed double as asset contributors.

-Contact ALL of the main developers listed regarding use and editing of assets that are found in this mod alongside the designers and code contributors listed to ensure that no parties are being infringed upon in usage and editing of assets and code.
-Failure to contact all parties listed denies permission to use or edit assets and code found in this mod.
+Contact ALL of the main developers listed regarding use and editing of assets that are found in this mod alongside the designers, code contributors, and asset contributors listed to ensure that no parties are being infringed upon in usage and editing of assets and code.
+Failure to contact ALL parties listed and get permission automatically denies permission to use or edit assets and code found in this mod as a whole.

 The discord for this mod can be found at https://discord.gg/ekwyxb8